scottyschup/ruby-curriculum/w1d4/recursion.md

 Here's an example.
 I know that if I can count to `n`, I can count to `n+1` by (a) first counting to `n` and (b) then counting one more, `n+1`.
-Since I know how to count to `1` (just say "one"; the base case), I know that I can count to any number.
+Since I know how to count to `1` (just say "one"; the base case), I know that I can count to any number, no matter how large.

 The key to applying inductive reasoning to solve problems is to (a) identify how you can grow a smaller solution into a bigger solution,